 Below are details of the various account types currently available on XM and their features:

-1) Standard Account: The XM Standard Account is available on MT4 and MT5 platforms and lets you trade Forex and CFDs on indices, energies, metals, and agriculture commodities.
+1) Standard Account: The XM Standard Account is available on MT4 and MT5 platforms and lets you trade Forex and CFDs on indices, energies, stocks, metals, and agriculture commodities.

 This account does not charge commission fees for opening or closing trade positions.
 Spreads start from 1 pip for major pairs and you pay swap fees for keeping a position open overnight on the Standard Account.